AgroLucas/githeroFrontend/README.md

 2) Install dependencies
 npm install

-3)Start server
+3) Start server
 npm start

-4)Make sure to follow backend's README
+4) Make sure to follow backend's README

 Note: the site is also available at https://githero-game.herokuapp.com/ (and on smartphones)